Free Buyers Guide

 We don’t want to go on a rant here, but this is a topic we’re well and truly invested in here at Penrith Solar Centre: shading

-We install microinverter solar systems exclusively because of how effective they are at mitigating the problems a string solar system inherently has by design – especially when it comes to shading.
+We install microinverter solar systems because of how effective they are at mitigating the problems a string inverter system inherently has by design – especially when it comes to shading.

-Microinverter solar systems are more efficient in shaded conditions compared to string and hybrid inverter systems.
-They monitor power production at the panel level, making sure each panel is performing at its peak.
+Microinverter solar systems are more efficient in shaded conditions compared to a string inverter system or a hybrid inverter system like the Powerwall 3.
+Microinverters monitor power production at the panel level, making sure each panel is performing at its peak.
 If one panel is shaded or partially shaded, only that specific panel is affected.

-When a string solar system has shading on one of the panels, the other panels in the string will drop in efficiency to match the underperforming panel.
+When a string inverter system or a Powerwall 3 system has shading on one of the panels, the other panels in the string will drop in efficiency to match the underperforming panel.
 If half of the panel is obscured by shade, the other panels will output at 50% as well.

 They work like Christmas lights: one goes out and the efficiency of the other panels drop to match it and reduce the output of the string.